smit4351/ECE595-Cryptography---Final-Project/README.md

 These instructions walk through installing OP-TEE on a Raspberry Pi 3 Model B Version 1.2 using WSL on a Windows host, and then running attack scripts from the `ece595_testing` repository.

-All commands are formatted in fenced code blocks so they are easy to copy from GitHub.
-Indenting and sub-steps follow the original document’s style.

 ---

 ## Table of Contents